HackYourFutureBelgium/home/curriculum/workflows/chapter-1.md

 ### Before Break

+1. Q/Q from the Precourse
-1. Introductions from each coach
+2. Introductions from each coach
-2. Q/A time about the secret lives of developers
+3. Q/A time about the secret lives of developers
-3. An introduction to Git, GitHub and code repositories
+4. An introduction to Git, GitHub and code repositories

 ### After Break